request an appointment online.

 In general, any new or changing spots on your skin that persist for two weeks or more should be brought to your doctor’s attention.
 Skin cancer often has no symptoms in its early stages, though symptoms can appear at any point.

-- A new spot on the skin or
+- A new spot on your skin

-- A spot that is itchy or painful
+- A spot that itches or hurts

-- A wart-like growth
+- A wart-like bump

 Skin cancer symptoms can vary depending on the type of skin cancer and its location on the skin.
 Below are general descriptions of the various symptoms associated with specific skin cancer types.

-Basal cell carcinoma usually appears on the face, neck, arms, legs, ears and hands -- areas with high sun exposure.
+Basal cell carcinoma usually appears on the face, neck, arms, legs, ears and hands—areas with high sun exposure.
 However, it can appear in other areas as well.
 Signs of basal cell carcinoma include:

 - Pearly or waxy bump on the skin

-- Flat, rough, or scar-like patch on the skin
+- Flat, rough or scar-like patch on the skin

-- A sore that bleeds, doesn't fully heal, or that reoccurs
+- A sore that bleeds, doesn't fully heal or that reoccurs

 Visit our basal cell carcinoma page for more information.